materials-commons/mcapi/python/extras/RunTestsOrDemoProject.md

 ```html
 https://mctest.localhost/api/v2/templates?apikey=totally-bogus
 ```
 The returned "value" should be a lot of json.
-It's actuall the list of all the templates in Materials Commons.
+It's actually the list of all the templates in Materials Commons.

 Demo Project script